keithalewis/papers/ftap.md

 A_t = \Delta_t \cdot C_t - \Gamma_t\cdot X_t
 $$
-You receive all the cash flows from your existing position and pay for the trades you do based on market prices.
+You receive all the cash flows from your existing position and pay for the trades you do based on current market prices.

 The (marked-to-market) _value_ of your trades at time $t$ is
 $$